adhikaribishwo/adhikaribishwo.github.io/README.md

+## Personal Page

-Hello and Welcome my page.
+Hello and welcome to my page!

-This is the place where I share my works.

 ---

-This was forked from the [Academicpages](https://github.com/academicpages/academicpages.github.io).
+This page is heavily based on the forked from the [Academicpages](https://github.com/academicpages/academicpages.github.io).
-See more info at https://academicpages.github.io/